 Children’s Mental Health and School Accommodations

-As Ms. Hancock scans the classroom, she watches her students involved in their studies; eagerly jotting down notes and filling the classroom with a steady chatter of conversation.
-To her initial delight, it appears the students are comprehending the material and everything is going well and is in its proper place.
-That is until she sees someone hiding in the corner.
-His scuffed up red sneakers trimmed in white stitching poked out just a bit from behind a dated reading chair and crowded bookcase.
+As Ms. Hancock scans the classroom, she observes her students involved in her studies; she eagerly notes notes down notes and fills the classroom with a steady babble of conversations.
+To her initial delight, it seems as if the students understand the material and everything is going well and in its proper place, until she sees someone hiding in the corner.

-Ms. Hancock takes this opportunity to approach so she can check in and to see if she could help.
-She asks, “Cullen, are you alright?”
-When there is no response, she moves in a bit closer and speaks with a bit more empathy.
-“Cullen… Cullen, is there anything I can do for you?”
+Ms. Hancock takes this opportunity to approach, check in and see if she could help.
+She asks, “Cullen, are you doing well?”
+When no answer comes, she approaches a little closer and speaks with a little more empathy.
+“Cullen… Cullen, is there anything I can do for you”?

-She watches him as he lifts his head and peeks ever so cautiously at her, with eyes bloodshot, swollen and overflowing in pain.
-Then, as if his mind cannot contain his hurt any longer, his shoulders begin to convulse and the sound of hefty breathing emerges.
-Tears trickle down his cheeks and off the tip of his chin.
-His sobbing spoke volumes for the words that he doesn’t say.
-The words that he doesn’t know how to speak due to his age and experience.
+She watches him lift his head and carefully look at her with eyes covered in blood, swollen and covered in pain.
+Then, as if his spirit could no longer contain his pain, his shoulders begin to cramp and the sound of heavy breathing occurs.
+Tears trickle down his cheeks and the tip of his chin.
+His sobs spoke volumes for the words he did not say.
+Words he does not know how to speak due to his age and experience.

-For a moment, she says nothing and sits in the silence, allowing him the opportunity to express himself if he so desires.
-To comfort him, she places her hand on his upper back.
-Though instead of peace, she causes him more distress and he moans, “I hate you.
+To comfort him, she puts her hand on his upper back.
+Instead of peace, however, she causes him even more grief and he groans: “I hate you.
 I hate my life!”
-Without so much as a pause, he gets up and begins to tread heavily towards the classroom door.
-She tries one more time to engage him, though he is out of earshot and doesn’t heed her plea to return.
+Without pausing, he gets up and begins to approach the classroom door violently.
+She tries again to engage him, even though he is out of earshot and does not heed her request to return.

 Individual Education Plan (IEP)

-Of these 13 verifications, the two categories that are most prominent for students facing mental illness include Emotional Disturbance and Other Health Impairment, which often includes Attention Deficit/Hyperactivity disorder.
-AD/HD is widely known though Emotional Disturbance may not be familiar to you.
-Emotional disturbance is a common verification for students with Conduct Disorder, Disruptive Mood Depressive Disorder or other similar diagnosis that manifest in verbal or physical aggression in an individual.
+Of these 13 verifications, the two categories that are most prominent for students facing mental illness include emotional disturbance and other health impairment, which often includes Attention Deficit/Hyperactivity disorder.
+ADHD is widely known, though emotional disturbance may not be familiar to you.
+Emotional disturbance is a common verification for students with conduct disorder, disruptive mood depressive disorder, or other similar diagnoses that manifest in verbal or physical aggression in an individual.
 This is by no means a comprehensive list, rather designed to give you an idea of if your child may qualify for an IEP.

-An IEP may list any number of modifications in the classroom such as shortened assignments, simplified material, alternate lesson plans, or altering the grading scale used on projects or exams.
-The specific modifications available to a student are determined by the multi-disciplinary team teachers, administrators, parents, and possibly the student if age appropriate.
+An IEP can list any number of modifications in the classroom, such as shortened assignments, simplified materials, alternative timetables, or changes to the grade scale used for projects or exams.
+The specific modifications available to a student are determined by teachers, administrators, parents, and possibly the student if age appropriate.

 Examples of Accommodations for a Student with a Mental Health Issue

 So what do some accommodations look like for a student with a mental health issue?
-These accommodations could look like:
+They could look like: